jjbursik/jjbursik..github.io/_posts/2016-12-11-My-2016-Accomplishments.md

 5. I have influenced non-technical peers to learn to code and motivate them to drive for results in other ways.

 ### Where I want to go in 2017
-1. I want to be a Software Architect, driving the direction of the team while still delivering on a life changing product.
+1. I want to be a Software Architect/Software Engineer, driving the direction of the team while still delivering on a life changing product.
 2. I want to contribute to open source projects and deliver an open source product of my own.
 3. I want to earn the respect of my peers through the code I write and how I motivate them to be better at what they do.
 4. I want to teach others what I did to be successful and how I did it.